 This week is European Immunisation Week (EIW) – a week to celebrate the value of vaccination, an intervention which saves millions of lives across the globe every year.
-The theme of EIW this year is ‘Vaccines Work’.
-The aim is to encourage anyone from any area of society to champion the importance of taking up the offer of vaccination in order to protect themselves, their family and their community from very serious diseases.

 We all know that newborn babies get offered a routine schedule of immunisations to protect against nasty diseases.
 Most of these, including diphtheria, polio and tetanus, are luckily now rare in the UK due to the success of our immunisation programmes.